Nadav Guedj: 2015–16: Eurovision Song Contest and debut album

 With his title win HaKokhav HaBa, Guedj qualified to become Israel's entrant to the Eurovision Song Contest 2015.
 On 26 February 2015, it was announced that he would be singing Golden Boy at the Eurovision.

 On 12 March 2015, Golden Boy was released and is Israel's first entry to the contest that's entirely sung in English.

 On 21 May 2015, Nadav performed in the Eurovision song contest's second semi-final in Vienna and he has successfully made Israel reach the final for the first time in five years.
 At the final on 23 May, he finished 9th overall with 97 points.
 The postcards – short video clips introducing the participants – of this year's contest witness the slogan "Building Bridges".
 Each of the clips start with every contestant receiving an invitation to Austria in their home country.
 The story continues with the contestants making their way to one of Austria's nine states where they have an individual task to fulfill.

 Nadav's postcard was filmed on location in Tel Aviv and the renowned skiing resort Lech am Arlberg in Vorarlberg, where Guedj is seen spray painting a gondola lift with the Austrian cartoon artist and musician Bernd Püribauer.

 After the contest, Nadav's music video for his Coca-Cola-endorsed Song "Summer Together", Again written by Medalie, for the "Coca Cola Summer Love" events in Israel, has been released on 8 August.
 On 19 August 2015, he released the single "Good Vibes", he wrote the song with Ruby Feier.
 On 1 December 2015, he released the single "Jump".
 On 2 March 2016 he released the single "Make You Mine".
 On 15 May 2016 he released the single "Hold the City".
 He released his debut self-studio album on 25 May 2016.

 2017–present: Upcoming second album

 On 26 December 2017, he released the single "Ulay Nedaber", his first song in Hebrew.
-On 19 August 2018, he released the single "Ma At Omeret", second single from his second album.
+On 19 August 2018, he released the single "Ma At Omeret", the second single from his second album.
 On 28 July 2019, he released the third single from his second album, "38 Ma'alot", which serves as the theme song for the Israeli movie Full Gas, which includes Guedj as an actor.